-Brittany Force enters her sophomore year competing in Top Fuel driving her Dragster.
-Once again, the 26 year-old will be a serious threat to the competition in the next lane during the 2014 NHRA® Mello Yello® Drag Racing season.
-To say 2013 was a steep learning curve for the second youngest daughter of John Force would be an understatement but she’s ready to make some noise and win races.
+Brittany Force wrapped up her sophomore season in 2014 driving the JFR Top Fuel Dragster.
+Once again, the 27 year-old will be a serious threat to the competition in the next lane during the 2015 NHRA® Mello Yello® Drag Racing season.
+To say 2014 was a steep learning curve for the second-youngest daughter of John Force would be an understatement, but she’s ready to make some noise and win races.

-Brittany perfected her trade at an early age.
-By contrast, Brittany never has driven anything but dragsters.
-After earning her Super Comp dragster license under the watchful eye of reigning NHRA Funny Car Champion Jack Beckman, who was her teacher at Frank Hawley’s Drag Racing School, she raced in the entry-level class, along with sister Courtney, for three years before moving up to the Top Alcohol Dragster class.
+Brittany never has driven anything but dragsters.
+After earning her Super Comp dragster license under the watchful eye of NHRA Funny Car Champion Jack Beckman, who was her teacher at Frank Hawley’s Drag Racing School, she raced in the entry-level class, along with sister Courtney, for three years before moving up to the Top Alcohol Dragster class.
 Driving for Jerry Darien and BrandSource, she was the No. 1 qualifier at the 2009 SuperNationals at Englishtown, N.J., and at the 2010 O’Reilly Winternationals at Auto Club Raceway at Pomona, Calif., her home track.
-Brittany pent all of 2012 testing in a Top Fuel dragster, logging almost 80 runs on many of the same tracks on which she will be competing this season.
+Brittany spent all of 2012 testing in a Top Fuel dragster, logging almost 80 runs before becoming a professional Top Fuel driver.

 Like her 16-time NHRA world champion father, and her sisters Ashley and Courtney, Brittany is fiercely competitive.
-When the helmet goes on, the visor comes down, and her Castrol EDGE Dragster rolls up to the starting line, she’s ready to take no prisoners.
-Remember, on race day, they’re no do overs, second chances or make ups.
-It’s winner take all and advance to the next round of competition.
-That’s what NHRA Mello Yello drag racing is all about; ground pounding Dragsters and Funny Cars that can rotate the earth in a blink of an eye.
-It can either make, or break you as a driver so it’s game on for Brittany.
+When the helmet goes on, the visor comes down, and her dragster rolls up to the starting line, she’s ready to win.
+That’s what NHRA Mello Yello drag racing is all about.

-Currently positioned in the top-ten in the NHRA Mello Yello Top Fuel points, Brittany is more driven and focused to get her first Top Fuel win.
-She knows the competition is tough but she’s Driven Stronger and won’t rest until she’s achieved her dream of a NHRA Top Fuel world championship for the Castrol EDGE team.
+Finishing in the top-ten in the 2014 NHRA Mello Yello Top Fuel points, her best finish to date, Brittany is more driven and focused than ever to get her first Top Fuel win in 2015.